mobilecoinfoundation/mcips/text/0032-fog-compatible-gift-codes.md

 A major concern for mobile apps is the ability to track things across linked devices using the blockchain (and not a separate synchronization mechanism).
 It is a concern for instance that one app may be trying to give away a `TxOut` in a gift code, while another selects it to be spent in a transaction.

-To avoid that, we propose to standardize that `GIFT_CODE_SUBADDRESS_INDEX = 2`, and that before building a gift code, the app should make a self-payment to this subaddress witht he correct amount for the gift code.
-Then the gift code is built against the `TxOut` that belongs to subaddress 2.
+To avoid that, we propose to standardize that `GIFT_CODE_SUBADDRESS_INDEX = u64::MAX - 2`, and that before building a gift code, the app should make a self-payment to this subaddress with the correct amount for the gift code.
+Then the gift code is built against the `TxOut` that belongs to subaddress `u64::MAX - 2`.

 The advantage of this is that unlike with the temporary address, the fog user is able to track the gift code.
 * The `TxOut` still belongs to the sender's address, even if we gave the private keys away to someone (who may not have used it yet).